TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 - Read limits from the queue(e.g. read only first 3 messages, this is for testing purposes)

-Also, this form contains two servicing operations:
+Also, this form contains two service operations:

-- **Check connection** button that tries to connect to the specified queue and read(with Peak only) first 3 messages
+- **Check connection** button that tries to connect to the specified queue and read(with Peak only) first 3 messages.
-- **Import message** button that can be used in testing scenarios to manually import a message from a user computer without connecting to Service Bus
+- **Import message** button that can be used in testing scenarios to manually import a message from a user computer without connecting to Service Bus.

 ### Incoming messages form

-This table will store the details on each inbound file.
+This table will store the details on each incoming message.

 ![Messages form](MessagesForm.png)

 Every message has a status field that can contain the following values:

-- **Ready** – a file was read to D365FO and successfully moved to the Archive folder.
+- **Ready** – a message was read to D365FO.
-- **Hold** – The user has decided not to process the file.
+- **Hold** – The user has decided not to process the message.
 This is an alternative to a delete option
-- **In process** – system-generated status, a message is processing now
+- **In process** – system-generated status, a message is processing now.
-- **Error** – failed validation
+- **Error** – failed validation or errors during the processing
 - **Processed** – completed successfully

 In this form it is also possible to do the following operations:

-- View incoming file context
+- View incoming message context
 - Filter by different statuses
 - View a detailed error message
 - Change the status to process the message again
 - View file processing statistics (processing duration, time, number of lines)
+- View the processing attemps counter.
+This allows to implement scenarious like try to process messages with Error status several times.

-### Load incoming file operation
+### Load incoming messages operation

 It is a periodic batch job that we can run for one or multiple message types.

 ![Load incoming files](LoadIncomingFiles.png)

-It connects to the shared folder, reads files, creates a record in **Incoming messages** table with **Ready** status, attaches a file content to this message and moves the file to an Archive directory.
+It connects to the Service Bus, reads messages(with Peek&Delete type), creates a record in **Incoming messages** table with **Ready** status and attaches a message content to this record.
 If **Run processing** is selected, after the load system will execute processing of the loaded messages.

 ### Process incoming messages